Importance of PM Schedule D in Preventive Maintenance

 - Conduct engine compression test

-2. Transmission and Differential:
+2. Transmission and Differential

 - Change transmission fluid and filter